AMERICAN RED CROSS

 DURHAM COUNTY—DEPARTMENT OF SOCIAL SERVICES

 DSS has launched the Low-Income Household Water Assistance Program (LIHWAP) to help keep water service from being disconnected because homeowners fell behind in paying their bills.
-If you’re already receiving Food and Nutrition Services (FNS), Temporary Assistance for Needy Families (TANF), or Work First services, or you benefited from the Low-Income Energy Assistance Program (LIEAP) between October 2020 and September 2021, you’re already eligible to participate in this program.
+If you’re already receiving Food and Nutrition Services (FNS), Temporary Assistance for Needy Families (TANF), or Work First services, or you benefited from the Low-Income Energy Assistance Program (LIEAP), you’re already eligible to participate in this program.
 Everyone else can get the ball rolling by picking up an application at the information kiosk outside the DSS office (414 E Main St).
 You can also call 919-560-8000 or click here to apply online.
 Jump on this immediately if you’re in danger of having your water cut off, if it’s already disconnected, or if you currently have an outstanding water bill.

 DSS has a mobile app, which you can use to complete and send applications for Food & Nutrition Services, Work First benefits, and Medicaid.
 You can also send documents for Crisis/Emergency Assistance applications.
 Grab your cell phone and go to dssmobile.dconc.gov.
 You’ll need to enter your date of birth and either your social security number or county case number.
 The DSS Mobile App is a secure website.
 By using the camera on your cell phone, you’ll be able to “Click It!
 Snap It!
 Send It!” and save lots of time and effort.